 The performance of the Company's property investment portfolio is dependent upon each property's tenant meeting its contractual obligations.
 The Company is exposed to the risk that a number of its counterparties do not comply with the terms of the contract/leases and related obligations.
-The Company's mitigates this default risk by virtue of having a highly diversified portfolio in excess of 109 separately and independently tenanted properties - no single property or group of properties is material to the overall profitability of the Company or to its liquidity forecasts.
+The Company's mitigates this default risk by virtue of having a highly diversified portfolio in excess of 125 separately and independently tenanted properties - no single property or group of properties is material to the overall profitability of the Company or to its liquidity forecasts.

-(g) Covid 19
+(g) External Economic Environment

-Following the macroeconomic challenges of COVID 19 shutdown in 2020 and the return of COVID 19 restrictions at the beginning of 2021, the UK residential market has maintained and experiences strong growth.
-As per the market research, annual house price growth for the 2022 calendar year was 9.5% in September 2022, decreasing slightly from 10% in August.
-Prices were unchanged over the month from August, after taking account of seasonal effects.
-This is the first month not to record a sequential rise since July 2021.
-The company and its customers is exposed to financial risk from economic volatility experienced following COVID 19 such as mortgage costs increasing together with higher inflation, higher energy bills, impacts to cost of living and so on.
+Following the macroeconomic challenges of cost of living, rising inflation and war in Ukraine, the external economic environment became more challenging for the Company and its customers.
+The company and its customers are exposed to financial risk from economic volatility experienced such as mortgage costs increasing together with higher inflation, higher energy bills, increased prices for food and energy, impacts to cost of living and so on.
 The Company aims to mitigate these financial risks by operating with headroom to its covenants, by adhering to strict affordability criteria and through regular monitoring of its cash flow forecasts.
 The Company has continued to mitigate the financial risks of impairment of its customers through generous repayment plans and proactive dialogue with tenants who are in, or likely to face, distress; a form of forbearance that has so far delivered good performance outcomes for the business too.